muhammedenesbalci/Cpp/7.PointersAndReferences/README.md

             *ptr = 10;   // Geçersiz işlem, çünkü ptr artık geçersizdir
             ```
         - ex2, Function Call: When the local variable is not static and the function returns a pointer to that local variable.
 The pointer pointing to the local variable becomes dangling pointer.
-        - The below example demonstrates a dangling pointer when the local variable is not static.
+        - The below example demonstrates a dangling pointer when the local variable is not static. burad abu kod çalışır ama istediğimiz gibi çalışmöaz çünkü işaret ettiği yer artık ulaşılabilir değil saçma sonuçlar verir
             ```cpp
             // C program to demonstrate the pointer pointing to local
             // variable becomes dangling when local variable is not